jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 - [x] ~~Misc topics at the end:~~
     - [x] ~~Not sure yet if merging is appropriate.~~

-### 2020-05-16 Done Reorganize Circle Language Spec Files
+### 2020-05-16 Done Reorganize Encircle Language Spec Files

 - [x] The bulk of the content is in the Coding Concepts.
 - [x] Diagram Expression content: